tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 } CTLSKeyShareGroup;
 ~~~~

-This is equivalent to a literal "supported_groups" extension in ClientHello
+This is equivalent to adding a "supported_groups" extension to every message
+where that is allowed (i.e. ClientHello and EncryptedExtensions, in TLS 1.3)
 consisting solely of the group `CTLSKeyShareGroup.group_name`.

 Static vectors (see {{static-vectors}}):